kumkanillam/exploring-glimmer/slides/05-glimmerjs.md

 ----

+### GlimmerJS

-- Extracted from Ember's battle-tested rendering layer
+- Extracted from Ember's rendering layer
 - Small ui-component library
 - Built by the Ember team, uses EmberCLI
 - Part of the Ember ecosystem

 Note:
+- battle-tested
 - View layer only

 ----

 ## Glimmer Strengths

-- Small and fast for mobile web
 - Simple to learn to use
+- Simple composable components
+- Small and fast, great for mobile web
 - One of the [fastest](https://glimmerjs.com/demos/uptime-boxes/) JavaScript rendering engines

 ----